-Snap together wood flooring eliminates your need for adhesives, nails, or screws of any kind.
-All you need to do is apply a little pressure to the planks in order to join them together and you’re on your way to enjoying a new and beautiful wood floor in a fraction of the time it takes to install more traditional flooring options.
+Snap-together wood flooring eliminates your need for adhesives, nails, or screws of any kind.
+All you need to do is apply a little pressure to the planks to join them together and you’re on your way to enjoying a new and beautiful wood floor in a fraction of the time it takes to install more traditional flooring options.

 Snap Together Floors vs. Tongue and Groove Floors

-The most obvious benefit of snap together wood flooring is the ease of installation.
+The most obvious benefit of snap-together wood flooring is the ease of installation.
 It’s one of the most cost-effective residential flooring products and does not require traditional flooring staplers and nailers.
-Snap together floors are designed for floating installation and therefore are always engineered structure.
+Snap-together floors are designed for floating installation and therefore are always engineered structures.
 Although engineered wood floors come in 2 types of structures T&G (tongue and groove) or Snap Together (click lock), you can install a snap-together floor without any glue.

 Styles

-You will have a variety of different styles to select from when looking for snap together hardwood floors.
-While some manufacturers such as Kahrs, Haro, and Boen specialize in click-lock snap together floors.
-Others such as Mirage produce these in additional to traditional T&G or Solid Wood.
+You will have a variety of different styles to select from when looking for snap-together hardwood floors.
+While some manufacturers such as Kahrs, Haro, and Boen specialize in click-lock snap-together floors.
+Others such as Mirage produce these in addition to traditional T&G or Solid Wood.

 Installation